mehughes124/mehughes124.github.io/README.md

-# meughes124.github.io
-CS50 Web Track site to learn basics of HTML, CSS and JS
+# a simple portfolio site built to learn the fundamentals of CSS, HTML and client-side Javascript.